Unsane (band): History

 The band continued touring heavily (including a spell opening for Slayer).
 Their next album, Occupational Hazard, was released by Relapse Records in 1998.
-Later that same year, seemingly fulfilling of the album's title, Spencer was attacked by four people after playing a concert in Vienna, Austria.
+Later that same year, Spencer was attacked by four people after playing a concert in Vienna, Austria.
 He was hospitalized with internal bleeding and underwent major surgery.
 As a result of his injury, and having toured over ten months of the year, the band decided to take a long break in 2000.

 Unsane regrouped in 2003 and released the CD/DVD compilation Lambhouse: The Collection 1991-1998 the same year.
 This was followed by their fifth album, Blood Run, in 2005.
 Ipecac released the band's sixth studio album, Visqueen, in 2007.

 Their song "Committed" was used in the Activision/Neversoft video game Tony Hawk's Pro Skater.
 Another Activision title, True Crime: New York City, uses the song "D Train".

-Unsane released their seventh album Wreck on March 20, 2012, and toured with Melvins in April and May that year.
+Unsane released their seventh album, Wreck, on March 20, 2012, and toured with Melvins in April and May that year.

-Unsane released their eighth studio album Sterilize on September 29, 2017.
+Unsane released their eighth studio album, Sterilize, on September 29, 2017.

 In 2019, Spencer announced the formation of a new band, Human Impact, with ex-Swans members Phil Puleo and Chris Pravdica.
 Spencer subsequently announced his departure from Unsane in August 2019, first in an interview about Human Impact with the Italian-language music zine Equilibrio Precario, and then in English in a comment on a Facebook post of the same article.

-On August 27, 2021, Chris Spencer announced the formation of a new lineup of Unsane via the band's Instagram page, alongside new members Cooper and Jon Syverson, with the specific focus on performing the band's early material.
+In early 2021, Unsane released Improvised Munitions.
+It was originally envisioned as the band's debut album in 1989, but the band's former label shut down prior to its release.
+On August 27, 2021, Chris Spencer announced the formation of a new lineup of Unsane via the band's Instagram page, alongside new members Eric Cooper and Jon Syverson, with the specific focus on performing the band's early material.